Fasting Pros and Cons

 Is fasting a good way to lose weight?

 In my previous article I explained a little bit about the more popular fasting programs for weight loss.
-There are 24-hour fasts where you eat nothing for a full day once or twice a week; Intermittent daily fasts where you restrict your eating to daily windows between 4 and 10 hours; And low calorie, regular calorie days where you eat normal one day and then just 500-700 calories on the “fasting” day.
+There are 24-hour fasts where you eat nothing for a full day once or twice a week; Intermittent daily fasts where you restrict your eating to daily windows between 4 and 10 hours; And low calorie, regular calorie days where you eat normally one day and then just 500-700 calories on the “fasting” day.

 Versions of these programs have gone mainstream over the last few years.
 The most important question I have is; do they work?

 According to several studies, the answer is yes.
-However, they don’t appear to work any better than traditional reduced calorie diets.
-In a review of 31 studies, researchers found that, intermittent fasting “appears to produce similar effects” to regular calorie restricted diets.
-It also does not appear to “improve weight loss efficiency” when compared to traditional calorie restricted diets.
+However, they don’t appear to work any better than traditional reduced-calorie diets.
+In a review of 31 studies, researchers found that intermittent fasting “appears to produce similar effects” to regular calorie-restricted diets.
+It also does not appear to “improve weight loss efficiency” when compared to traditional calorie-restricted diets.